-It was clear the café needed more than pour-overs to survive, so the Rose began its foray into food by offering toast—either cinnamon sugar or avocado—made by baristas between drink orders.
+The café needed more than pour-overs to survive, so the Rose began its foray into food by offering toast—either cinnamon sugar or avocado—made by baristas between drink orders.

-Eventually the toast menu evolved into salads and quinoa bowls, still prepared by the baristas between drink orders.
+Eventually, the toast menu evolved into salads and quinoa bowls, still prepared by the baristas between drink orders.
 “We kept growing and growing with what we were doing with food,” Kirkland says.

 While working at Rye, she met Alicia Pacheco, a professionally trained pastry chef.
 Long story short: the two hit it off, Norton made her way back to the Rose, then Pacheco joined the staff in January of this year.
-Norton now works as the Rose’s chef and Pacheco runs the pastry program.
+Norton now works as Rose’s chef, and Pacheco runs the pastry program.

-Norton says getting the layout just right was important for efficiency.
+Norton says getting the layout just right was necessary for efficiency.
 “We lost kitchen space by putting the boxes in, so we had to rearrange storage and add shelves above the prep tables,” she says.
 “We did a lot of measuring to see if staff could fit back there, to make sure two people could be standing in the pathway and actually walk by each other.”

-Pacheco says the cross-utilization of equipment is tough for baking, but great for challenging her creative side: “We all want to do really creative things, and since we don’t have certain aspects of a normal kitchen, we have to be creative to come up with the dishes.”
+Pacheco says the cross-utilization of equipment is tough for baking but great for challenging her creative side: “We all want to do really creative things, and since we don’t have certain aspects of a normal kitchen, we have to be creative to come up with the dishes.”

-2)Baristas Up Front: Customers order and pick up at the bar, where baristas are stationed to prepare drinks, answer questions about the menu, and act as runners for the kitchen.
+Baristas Up Front: Customers order and pick up at the bar, where baristas are stationed to prepare drinks, answer questions about the menu, and act as runners for the kitchen.

-1) Super Crock: Just out of view is one of the Rose’s soup crocks, used to hot-hold gravy and hollandaise for brunch specials.
-(Soup crocks are also used for soups, naturally.)
+1) Super Crock: Just out of view is one of the Rose’s soup crocks, used to hot-hold gravy and hollandaise for brunch specials (Soup crocks are also used for soups, naturally).
 Pacheco and Norton teamed up to bring items like Biscuits & Gravy to the menu; Pacheco already had a cheddar-and-herb biscuit in the bakery, so Norton made a gravy to pair.

 2) Mise en Place: Most of the ingredients needed for the menu are portioned out in the flip-top refrigerated table.
 Norton cross-utilizes many ingredients—house-made pickled vegetables, roasted potatoes, soft-boiled turmeric-brined eggs—to make the most of limited fridge space.